Time: 45-50 mins

 And so are you.

 Read the lyrics to the first stanza of the American anthem.
-All the colored words are adjectives.
+All the

 Oh, say can you see by the dawn’s early light